sarahciston/codingcare/posts/guide.md

 [zines][cite][munisp5zine]

+Zine-making and open source coding ethoses overlap in the [Open Source Kitchen](http://osp.kitchen/), including tools that inspired this project.

 <p class="quote">
 "I care about the process of making the zine, but I care even more about what the zine does."
 </p>